Cheesecake Overnight Oats

 Something kinda funny - my first attempt turned out way too runny because I didn't believe the measurements.
 I thought it needed extra milk, but those tiny chia seeds really work wonders overnight!
 Now I follow the recipe exactly and get perfectly creamy oats every time.
 Here's a helpful shortcut: when making multiple jars, mix all ingredients except berries in one big bowl first, then divide it up - it's way faster than doing each jar separately.

-Easy Protein Strawberry Cheesecake Overnight Oats Recipe Pin it
+Easy Protein Strawberry Cheesecake Overnight Oats Recipe Save

 Easy Protein Strawberry Cheesecake Overnight Oats Recipe | recipesclare.com